manifest/riak-acl/README.md

   [ {<<"a">>, riakacl_rwaccess:new_dt(#{read => true})},
     {<<"b">>, riakacl_rwaccess:new_dt(#{write => true})} ]).

 %% Let "John" be a member of the "a" group.
-So that, he have access with read permissions. riakacl:update_subject_groups(
+So that he have access with read permissions. riakacl:update_subject_groups(
   Pid, SubjectBucket, <<"John">>,
   [ {<<"a">>, riakacl_group:new_dt()} ]),